Kerr and Faraday rotations in topological flat and dispersive band structures: Kerr and Faraday Angles

 \section{Kerr and Faraday Angles}

-Topological bands allow transverse responses for a given electric field.
+Topological bands allow transverse current responses in the presence of an electric field.
 Thus, such a material can rotate the polarization plane of the reflected and transmitted electric field.
 The former is known as the Kerr rotation while the latter is called the Faraday rotation.
 For the simplest geometry, i.e., normal incidence of an electric field $E_0 \hat {\vec x}$ onto a free-standing two dimensional material, the Kerr ($\theta_K$) and Faraday ($\theta_F$) angles can be defined as \cite{Oppeneer99}